Prior99/hyrest/docs/tutorial-list-component.md

 Currently, we have no way of seeing whether a todo was checked.
 Add a [@computed](https://mobx.js.org/refguide/computed-decorator.html) getter for returning [inline styles](https://reactjs.org/docs/dom-elements.html#style) applied to the `<li>` element.

-> In a real application you will probably want to use [styled components](https://www.styled-components.com/) or [css modules](https://github.com/css-modules/css-modules) instead of inline styles.
+> In a real application you will probably want to use [styled components](https://www.styled-components.com/) or [CSS modules](https://github.com/css-modules/css-modules) instead of inline styles.

 ```tsx
 ...